Don’t let these avoidable missteps keep you away from your dream career

 However, many medical school applicants don’t realize just how hard it is to get into even one school.

 Unfortunately, that doesn’t stop many applicants from applying to too many schools—roughly 25-50%—they have little to no chance of getting into.
-In other words, what they consider to be “safety schools” are often much tougher than they think to get accepted to.
+In other words, what some applicants consider to be "target" or “safety" schools are often much tougher than they think to get accepted to.

 A lot of students feel they should apply to the Stanfords and Harvards of the world, thinking, “Why not?
 What if something crazy happens and I get accepted?
 Can’t hurt to apply!”